ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

         }

         // This check removes unsuccessfully submitted data for
-        // old domains we have not visited in a very long time if(now() - domainEntry.last_contact_for_domain
+        // old domains we have not dealt with in a very long time if(now() - domainEntry.last_contact_for_domain
            > TIME_UNTIL_OLD_UNSUBMITTED_SCTDATA_ERASED)
         {